Chapter 5: Skills System

 }

-This way, different users can use different GA4 accounts, same Skill but bound to different credentials.
+This way, different users can use different GA4 accounts, same Preset but bound to different credentials.

 5.5 Prompt Template Rendering

-Sometimes the same Skill needs to inject different variables based on context.
+Sometimes the same Preset needs to inject different variables based on context.

 "data_analytics": {